-Academic textbooks and journal publications go through a rigorous process to ensure that the information meets academic quality standards.
+✓✓✓ Academic textbooks and journal publications go through a rigorous process to ensure that the information meets academic quality standards.
 However, published material can go out of date quickly, either because a field of research is evolving rapidly (eg anything involving technology) or because of external events (eg a lot of material about the effectiveness of bank regulation published before the financial crisis of 2007 is not relevant).

-✓✓✓ Websites of governmental and non-governmental organisations are generally regarded as credible sources, although not all countries have the same standards of transparency and honesty in reporting data you're your judgement.
+✓✓✓ Websites of governmental and non-governmental organisations are generally regarded as credible sources, although not all countries have the same standards of transparency and honesty in reporting data.
 Government websites have lots of factual information, statistics and reports.
 Non-governmental organisations area useful source of up-to-date research reports.
+As a rule of thumb, organisations that produce their own research are more credible, but bear in mind that they may have political or ideological beliefs that lead to bias

 ✓✓ Company websites provide useful factual information about organisations but remember that the primary function of an organisation's website is to present the organisation in a positive light - your job is to read the website with a critical eye to identify bias.
 Always find out the name and purpose of an organisation before using it.
+As a general rule, if a website is promoting products, it is not intended to be used as an academic resource.

-XXX Websites like Businessballs, Wikipedia, BBC BiteSize, schools.net are not academically credible sources - the information is synthesised without acknowledgement from a variety of sources and is often not at an appropriate depth of analysis.
+XXX Websites like Wikipedia, Businessballs, BBC BiteSize, schools.net are very good at what they do, but they are not academically credible sources at university.